 What is Scalp Micro Pigmentation (SMP)?

-SMP is an acronym for Scalp Micro Pigmentation is a medical grade, non-surgical treatment, for men and women whereby pigment (colour) is tattooed into the certain layer of the scalp to give the appearance of natural hair follicles.
+SMP is an acronym for Scalp Micro Pigmentation is a medical-grade, non-surgical treatment, for men and women whereby pigment (colour) is tattooed into a certain layer of the scalp to give the appearance of natural hair follicles.
 The pigments used in SMP is not implanted at a deep level on the scalp, traditional tattooist implant their inks in the deep dermis of the skin, which can lead to colour change and migration.
 SMP pigments are implanted in the most upper layers of the dermis and in the epidermis.
-The pigments used at Scalp are dermatologically and microbiologically tested and contain high quality mineral pigments; they are sterile, and hypoallergenic.
-Before the procedure a consultation is required to examine and assess the skin type and to rule out any contraindication.
+The pigments used at Scalp are dermatologically and microbiologically tested and contain high-quality mineral pigments; they are sterile and hypoallergenic.
+Before the procedure, a consultation is required to examine and assess the skin type and to rule out any contraindication.

 The human scalp has more than 2000 hair follicles per square inch.
 Many men and women suffer from balding, hair thinning, alopecia or loss of hair because of medical treatments, medications or medical conditions.
 It has been shown in many medical journals that balding in men and women causes’ loss of self-esteem, loss of confidence, increased stress or distress, lowered body image satisfaction and depression.